 - 12 units of course work each semester must satisfy degree requirements

-Chemical engineering freshmen and Chemistry majors are required to enroll in a minimum of one chemistry course each semester.
+- Chemistry majors must enroll in a minimum of one chemistry course each semester

-Students are expected to complete the math and physics course requirements as soon as possible, because math and physics courses are prerequisite to other required courses.
+- All majors are expected to complete the lower-division math and physics requirements as soon as possible because they are prerequisite to other required courses

-- Chemical Engineering majors – A-level R&C course (e.g., English R1A) by end of freshman year
+- Chemical Engineering majors – A-level R&C course (e.g., English R1A) by end of the first year

-- Chemical Biology and Chemistry majors – A- and B-level courses by end of sophomore year
+- Chemical Biology and Chemistry majors – A- and B-level courses by end of the second year

 Double Majors, Simultaneous Degrees, and Minors